We often get asked, ‘Which drone should I buy for our school?’

-There are so many microdrones on the market, but a lot of them are designed for hobbyists or drone racing, not educational use.
+There are so many microdrones on the market, but many of them are designed for hobbyists or drone racing, not educational.

 This is what we look for in the sub 100gm category, in priority order.

-Price point that is affordable for schools to buy multiple craft.
+The price point is affordable for schools to buy multiple craft.

 The drone has electronic stabilisation to make flying ‘out of the box’ much easier.

 It can be coded using block coding and preferably other types of coding such as Java and Python.